SachaCardonna/SachaCardonna.github.io/_pages/more.md

 </details>

-## Some recommendations about films, music, and books
+## Some film, music, and book picks
 <hr style="margin-top: -0.1em; margin-bottom: 1em;">
 I have always been passionate about literature, cinema, and music.
 These arts have had a significant impact on my life and have shaped the way I see and think about the world.